mcgibbon/sympl/docs/overview.rst

 :py:class:`~sympl.Stepper` objects.
-These types of objects take in the state and a timedelta object that indicates the time step, and return the next model state. :py:class:`~sympl.PrognosticStepper` objects do this by wrapping :py:class:`~sympl.PrognosticComponent` objects, which calculate tendencies using the state dictionary.
+These types of objects take in the state and a timedelta object that indicates the time step, and return the next model state. :py:class:`~sympl.PrognosticStepper` objects do this by wrapping :py:class:`~sympl.TendencyComponent` objects, which calculate tendencies using the state dictionary.
 We should note that the meaning of "Stepper" in Sympl is slightly different than its traditional definition.
-Here an "Stepper" object is one that calculates the new state directly from the current state, or any object that requires the timestep to calculate the new state, while "PrognosticComponent" objects are ones that calculate tendencies without using the timestep.
+Here an "Stepper" object is one that calculates the new state directly from the current state, or any object that requires the timestep to calculate the new state, while "TendencyComponent" objects are ones that calculate tendencies without using the timestep.
 If a :py:class:`~sympl.PrognosticStepper` or :py:class:`~sympl.Stepper` object needs to use multiple time steps in its calculation, it does so by storing states it was previously given until they are no longer needed.